nsspencer/selenium_scraper/README.md

-# selenium_scraper
+# Python Selenium Web Scraping With BeautifulSoup
-A webscraping api for dynamic websites
+A simple webscraping api for handling dynamic websites

 To install requirements, run this command:
 ```